 Academic Board scrutinises and approves the Comprehensive Course Review Report and the associated implementation plan endorsed by the CSC and makes recommendations on the future of the course to the Board of Directors.
-Program Managers start implementing recommendations for courses that are expected to continue.
+Program Managers start implementing recommendations for courses that are expected to continue and reaccreditation sought.